eLearning vs Gamification: Which Is Right For You?

 Effective monitoring and evaluation

-Online learning can provide regular assessments on course delegates’ progress and development.
-This will help in identifying if they are struggling with the content and determine how they are progressing throughout the programme.
 This kind of feedback can be crucial in establishing gaps in your training portfolio and aspects of your course that delegates often struggle with.
 It can also be useful in tailoring your offer to the specific needs of your clients and assisting them with areas they find challenging.

 Conclusion

-Like any technology, eLearning is not a definitive solution to all training problems however it can provide a whole host of benefits for both the learner and organisation providing it.
+Like any technology, eLearning is not a definitive solution to all training problems, but it can provide a whole host of benefits for both the learner and the organisation providing it.
 Deciding to include gamification within this strategy must be considered carefully and is ultimately at the discretion of the individual organisation dependent on their goals and needs.
-Additionally some companies prefer to integrate eLearning within a blended learning strategy to provide delegates with benefits from both online and in-house training delivery methods.

 Man and woman pointing at graph debating learning strategy

 Overall it is important to choose an approach which is aligned with your business objectives and goals.
-You also need to consider your clients’ desired results and learning outcomes and tailoring your training offer to their specific requirements.
+You also need to consider your clients’ desired results and learning outcomes and tailor your training offer to their specific requirements.